Homemade Brownies (In Microwave, No Mixer, 8 Minutes)

 Company dropping by in 10 minutes?
-Chocolate cravings strike?
-Or need a quick potluck dessert?
-This chocolate-y, moist, fudgy recipe for brownies in a microwave will do the trick.
+Craving chocolate or need a quick potluck dessert?
+These chocolate-y, moist, fudgy homemade brownies, made in a microwave in 8 minutes, will do the trick.

 microwave brownie with ice cream on plate